Now Recruiting Volunteers

 Corporate volunteering fees are priced as a per person fee depending on the program and are paid as a donation, prior to the volunteer session, to the Centennial Parklands Foundation.
 The Foundation is an independent charitable organisation established to raise funds and awareness to support and enhance the three magnificent parks of Centennial Parklands.
 Please contact us for more information on the programs, pricing, and availability.

-Please join us in Wistaria Gardens for monthly habitat restoration, bush regeneration and gardening.
-We meet at Wistaria Gardens at 0900-1200 on the third Sunday of the month.
+Please join us in Parramatta Park for monthly riverside habitat restoration,.
+We meet at the bridge in Wistaria Gardens, at 0900-1200 on the third Sunday of the month.